Short Bowel Syndrome in Adults

 - Bacterial overgrowth of the small intestine.
 This can make your symptoms of short bowel syndrome worse.

 - Nutrient deficiencies.
 Specific problems depend on which nutrients are low.
 For instance, some people show early bone loss.
-This is because of poor absorption of calcium and other nutrients.
+This is because of vitamin D deficiency and poor absorption of calcium and other nutrients.

 - Kidney stones.
 This is caused by extra oxalate in your urine.

 Follow your healthcare provider’s orders about diet and medicines.
+Keep all scheduled appointments and request more support when needed.
+For example, you may need dietary support or emotional support.
 Doing so will reduce your risk for problems.